-Questions and answers from the information meeting about gas extraction and subsidence
+Questions and answers Information meeting gas extraction and subsidence

 TNO (Geological Survey of the Netherlands)

-TNO advises the Ministry on assessing new extraction plans.
-Within TNO, the Geological Survey of the Netherlands has been set up as a knowledge center for the subsurface.
+TNO advises the Ministry in assessing new extraction plans.
+Within TNO, the Geological Survey of the Netherlands has been set up as a knowledge center of the subsurface.

-"Land subsidence involves both the deep and shallow subsurface."
+"Soil subsidence is about the deep and shallow subsurface.

 Ministry of Climate & Green Growth

-The Ministry is responsible for granting permits for new extraction plans.
-To assess an extraction plan, they request advice from TNO and SodM (State Supervision of Mines).
-They assess the technical aspects of an extraction plan, including land subsidence and risks of vibrations and earthquakes.
+The Ministry is responsible for authorizing new extraction plans.
+To assess an extraction plan, they request advice from TNO and SSM (State Supervision of Mines).
+They assess what is stated technically in an extraction plan.
+So the soil subsidence, risks of vibrations and earthquakes.

-The plan with the recommendations will then be offered to the decentralized authorities for advice.
-After this, the advice goes to the Mining Council.
-Subsequently, the ministry takes a draft decision.
+The plan with the opinions will then be presented to the decentralized authorities for their advice.
+After this, the advice will go to the Mine Council.
+The ministry will then take a draft decision.

 Vermilion

-Vermilion Energy manages the gas fields in the municipality of Tytsjerksteradiel.
+Vermilion Energy manages the fields in the municipality of Tytsjerksteradiel.
 The gas fields in the municipality were previously owned by mining companies NAM and Total.
-Now that these fields are reaching the end of their production, they are no longer attractive to these larger companies.
-Vermilion specializes in extracting gas from small gas fields.
+Now that these fields are coming to the end of their production, they are no longer of interest to these larger companies.
+Vermilion has specialized in extracting gas from small gas fields.

-The Mining Damage Commission is an independent body established by the Minister to assess whether damage to homes is caused by mining activities from small fields.
-Damage from the Groningen field is handled by the Groningen Mining Damage Institute.
+Mining Damage Commission is an independent body set up by the minister to assess whether damage to homes has been caused by mining activities from small fields.
+Damage from the Groningen field is handled by the Institute for Mining Damage Groningen.

-The task is to relieve the claimant of their burden.
-The burden of proof is effectively taken over.
-The advice given after careful investigation is binding on the mining operator.
+The task is to unburden the claims adjuster.
+The burden of proof is actually taken over in the process.
+The advice given after careful investigation is binding on the mining contractor.